 Goat Race: There will be activities, music and entertainment throughout the say at Spitalfields City Farm, all included in the ticket price.
 You must buy tickets in advance.
 Check out the website for more details.

-For more fun things to in London this Easter weekend, check out these ideas.
+Find more fun events to try in London this Easter weekend.